Without a clear strategy, hotel digital marketing is doomed to generate poor outcomes and spending more money.

 Focusing on a specific market segment provides exceptional communication and marketing opportunities.
 You can tailor prices, promotional messages, promotion channels, and even the product itself to some extent (although this is harder to do in tourism due to the inflexibility of the offer) to your ideal guests.

-It would be ideal to determine the hotel’s target audience even before the facility’s construction, based on the type of destination, attractions and localities nearby, tourist demand, and other factors.
+It would be ideal to determine the hotel’s target audience even before the facility’s construction, based on the type of destination, attractions, and localities nearby, tourist demand, and other factors.
 In that case, hotel investors can adjust the offer to the target market segments.
 We had the opportunity to participate as consultants in several such projects.
 Each of them was later quite successful precisely because of the time thinking about the target group of guests.

-However, this is often not the case, so the target group is determined later, based on all the mentioned criteria, taking into account the hotel offer and capacity of the facility itself.
+However, this is often not the case, so the target group is determined later, based on all the mentioned criteria, taking into account the hotel offer and the capacity of the facility itself.

-Defining the hotel USP
+Step 4: Defining the hotel USP

 All hotels offer the same service – a place to stay, eat and sleep.
-These services are very similar in every hotel and, unfortunately, more and more hotels appearance resemble each other.
+These services are very similar in every hotel and, unfortunately, more and more hotels’ appearance resemble each other.

 That is why it is crucial to find what is unique for your hotel and understand what is the most important to your target group.
 This is called Unique Selling Proposition or USP.